Pixfri/PixOS/README.md

-# Limine C Template
+# PixOS

-This repository will demonstrate how to set up a basic x86-64 kernel in C using Limine.

-It is recommended to cross reference the contents of this repository with [the Limine Bare Bones](https://osdev.wiki/wiki/Limine_Bare_Bones) OSDev wiki page.
+This is my toy-OS made in C based on the [Limine C template](https://github.com/Limine-bootloader/limine-c-template-x86_64)

 ## How to use this?